miguelcobain/ember-css-transitions/CONTRIBUTING.md

 ## Running tests

 * `ember test` – Runs the test suite on the current Ember version
-* `ember test --server` – Runs the test suite in "watch mode"
+* `cd test-app && ember test --server` – Runs the test suite in "watch mode"
 * `ember try:each` – Runs the test suite against multiple Ember versions

-## Running the dummy application
+## Running the test-app application

 * `ember serve`
-* Visit the dummy application at [http://localhost:4200](http://localhost:4200).
+* Visit the test-app application at [http://localhost:4200](http://localhost:4200).

 For more information on using ember-cli, visit [https://ember-cli.com/](https://ember-cli.com/).